chef/automate/components/docs-chef-io/content/automate/major_upgrade.md

 +++
-title = "Upgrade Chef Automate to 3.X.X" date = 2022-03-03T12:02:46-08:00
+title = "Upgrade to Chef Automate 3" date = 2022-03-03T12:02:46-08:00
 draft = false
 gh_repo = "automate"

 [menu]
   [menu.automate]
-    title = "Upgrade to 3.X.X"
+    title = "Upgrade to 3.x"
-    identifier = "automate/major_upgrade.md Major Upgrade"
+    identifier = "automate/upgrade/major_upgrade.md Major Upgrade"
-    parent = "automate"
+    parent = "automate/upgrade"
+    weight = 20
 +++

 Chef Automate provides an entire suite of enterprise capabilities for node visibility and compliance.
-Chef Automate upgrades from one minor version to another automatically; however, Chef Automatate will not automatically upgrade to a major version.
-See the instructions below for manually upgrading Chef Automate from date-based versions to 3.x.x.
+Chef Automate upgrades from one minor version to another automatically.
+However, Chef Automatate will not automatically upgrade to a major version.
+See the instructions below for manually upgrading Chef Automate from date-based versions to Chef Automate 3.

 ## Upgrade Journey